sarmadsangi/keystoneplus_example/README.md

 As people are discussing about keystone issue 153 (https://github.com/keystonejs/keystone/issues/153), Keystonejs users expect to have a sub-collection or sub object list/array.

 Mongodb is a new database, which does not like traditional database.
 We can put sub-object and sub-collection(sub-array) into a table(to avoid confuse you I will keep calling mongodb collections as table).
-However Keystonejs does not support that, Keystonejs still suggest to use reference to another table.
+However Keystonejs does not support that, Keystonejs still suggest to use reference to connect to another table.

-I have implemented it and the result is:
+But a lot of users want have the functionality.
+So this post is aiming to explain How to implement sub objectArray in keystonejs.

 ###Is that what you want? :